 Select the virtual disk you formatted and click Continue.

-Wait while the setup wizard copies the system files to the macOSBigSur disk.
-The progress bar says approximately how long it will take, but this may take less time depending on the performance of your host computer.
+Wait while the setup wizard copies the system files to the macOS disk.
+The progress bar says approximately how long it will take, but this may take less time, depending on the performance of your host computer.

-After the system files are copied, your guest virtual system will restart and continue to operate on the Apple logo.
+After copying the system files, the guest virtual system will restart and operate on the Apple logo.

-After the necessary files are copied, when the Select Your Country or Region screen opens, select the country you live in and click Continue.
+After copying the necessary files, choose your country and click Continue when the Select Your Country or Region screen appears.

 On the Written and Spoken Languages screen, you can change the system language, keyboard layout, and system robot voice you want to use in your system.

-You can arrange your system according to your personal needs in the Accessibility settings.
-For example, you can use the VoiceOver screen reader to speak text in files, web pages, or appearing on the screen.
+You can customize your system according to your personal needs in the Accessibility settings.
+For example, you can use the VoiceOver screen reader to speak text in files, web pages, or appear on the screen.

 On the Data & Privacy screen, Apple clearly states that it uses minimum personal information of users and respects human rights.
-The collection of your personal data is only aimed at improving Apple services and enhancing the user experience.
+Collecting your data aims to improve Apple services and enhance the user experience.

-You can transfer your files and documents from another Mac or Windows computer to the guest machine.
+You can transmit your files and documents to the guest machine from another Mac or Windows computer.
 You can transfer data later to get a system experience from scratch.

-If you want to use iCloud, App Store, and other Apple services on the Sign In with Your Apple ID screen, you can log in.
-If you do not have an account, you can also create a new Apple account on this screen if you do not have one.
+You can log in to use iCloud, App Store, and other Apple services on the Sign In with Your Apple ID screen.
+So, you can start a new Apple account on this screen if you do not have one.

 After reading the macOS software license agreement on the Terms and Conditions screen, accept it.